dosreislab/dosreislab.github.io/people.md

 ---
 ![Left to right: Sandra Álvarez-Carretero, Muthukumaran Panchaksaram, Gustavo Ballen and Mario dos Reis](/assets/figs/dosReisLab-May2022.jpg)

+The dos Reis Lab is located in the [School of Biological and Behavioural Sciences](https://qmul.ac.uk/sbbs) at [Queen Mary University of London](https:/qmul.ac.uk).

-# Mario dos Reis, PI
+# Mario dos Reis, Reader in Statistical Phylogenetics

 ![](/assets/figs/mario.png)

 Mario’s research in evolutionary biology focuses on obtaining inferences from genomic data to understand species adaptation and evolution through time.
 His research involves both, the development of statistical tools to analyse molecular sequences, and the application of those tools in empirical data analysis.
 He is particularly interested in working out the timeline of mammal evolution and other animals, as case studies in evolutionary biology.
-Mario is a lecturer in genomics at Queen Mary University of London.
+Mario has a degree in Biology from Universidad Simón Bolívar, Caracas, Venezuela (2000), and MSc (2003) and PhD (2010) in Bioinformatics from Birkbeck College, London.

 # Gustavo Ballen, Postdoc